INTRODUCTION TO SMALLHOLDING

 Are you thinking about taking on some livestock for the first time?
 Have you got an extra large garden or a bit of acreage that needs using?
 Do you want to know more about smallholding before taking the plunge?
 Do you want to produce your own food?
 Have you taken the smallholding plunge but feel a bit out of your depth?

-This two day course will give you a solid grounding for getting started in smallholding, covering the essential topics of legal and statutory requirements, tools and equipment and basic livestock management.
-We allow time to answer a raft of questions and aim to leave you feeling confident in making those early smallholding decisions.
-You will spend some time with our livestock and have the opportunity to explore the realities of smallholding.
+This two day course will give you a solid grounding for getting started in smallholding, covering the essential topics of legal and statutory requirements, tools and equipment, livestock and land management, fencing, basic healthcare and medication.
+You’re encouraged to ask a raft of questions and we aim to leave you feeling confident in making those early smallholding decisions.
+You will spend time with our sheep, pigs, ducks, chickens and geese and no doubt have time for a quick hello to the cows, exploring the realities of smallholding.
+You will also spend a bit of time in our orchard and veg garden and learn how we combine livestock and environmental benefit.

 10.00 Start the day